boslab/fungi-barcodes/README.md

 todo:
 Probably a quick paragraph about diluting primers and adding purified DNA.
-Add a note about the yields required for the expected length.
+Maybe add a note about the yields required for the expected length.

 | ![](goat.cheese.jpg)	|